niko-kolesnichenko/IBM-Data-Engineer-Prof-Cert-Capstone-Project/M5.ETL-and-data-pipelines-Python-AirFlow/README.md

 connection.close()
 ```

-- configured db2connect.py to be able to connect to IBM Db2 on Cloud instance (with practice commands)
+#### Configure db2connect.py to be able to connect to IBM Db2 on Cloud instance and expand practice commands (populate and query data)

 ```python
 import ibm_db